 Federal guidance recommends that LEAs and CWAs work collaboratively to develop a clear policy or protocol on how to make best interest determinations.
 The policy or protocol should:

 - Include making every effort to gather meaningful input from relevant parties.

 - Establish a well-informed determination process that takes into consideration student-centered factors including: the preferences of the student; the number of previous transitions; proximity of the school to the student’s current residence; specialized services that are available to the student at either school; or any special relationships with staff that the student has formed at their current school.

-Important Note: The non-regulatory guidance specifically states that the cost of transportation should not be considered when determining a student’s best interest.
+Cost of transportation should not be considered when determining what is in the student’s best interest.

 Guidance and Templates

 The Department of Public Instruction and the Department of Children and Families issued the Best Interest Determination: Joint Guidance and Worksheets including guidance and worksheet templates that can be used during a best interest determination.